dsherret/server-bridge/readme.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

+Proof of concept.
 Code generation for a statically typed bridge between the client and server.

 ## What does this library do?